PNNL-Comp-Mass-Spec/CRNT4SBML/docs/post_processing.rst

 Assigning the values for ODE simulation
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++

+In this section we now define particular values that we want to use to perform the ode simulation.
+In this instance we use the decision vector values given by the third element of params\_for\_global\_min.

 .. code-block:: python

     # setting the decision vector values that define the ODE simulation